 Download your data from Google.
 You can visit that link and request your Google data.
 In this post I’m only focussing on location history but you can grab more if you like.
-Be warned downloading everything can generate a monster sized set of files as it will include copies of files from google drive, photos and videos form google photos and your tube along with reams of metadata that can easily go into the millions of rows depending on how actively you use Google or the devices you’ve used with Google int he past.
+Be warned downloading everything can generate a monster sized set of files as it will include copies of files from google drive, photos and videos form google photos and Youtube along with reams of metadata that can easily go into the millions of rows depending on how actively you use Google or the devices you’ve used with Google int he past.

 Once you have your download from Google and in it, your location history, inspect the size.
 Tableau has a limitation with JSON files where it can’t open extremely large JSON files, hoping this gets ironed out as if you get this error, you’ll need to convert you JSON into maybe a CSV or parse it with another tool.
 Here’s a link mot my Alteryx workflow that parses the location history (it takes a while to run).
 In my case, the file is 80mb so we can proceed.
 Place the JSON file in a suitable location and fire up Tableau.